 The controversial firm had ventured into heated tobacco products in a bid to provide smokers with less harmful alternatives to traditional cigarettes.

 “If you're a smoker looking to improve your health, the best thing is to quit.
-But if you would otherwise continue smoking, all we want is for you to stop smoking and go to a smoke-free product,” Joshua Gideon Townsend, manager corporate affairs RRP, PMI, said at the time.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But if you would otherwise continue smoking, all we want is for you to stop smoking and go to a smoke-free product,” Joshua Gideon Townsend, manager corporate affairs RRP, PMI, said at the time.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.